 To help offset the costs of running EverydayWanderer.com, you’ll find affiliate links lightly sprinkled throughout the site.
 If you choose to make a purchase via one of these links, there’s no additional cost to you, but I’ll earn a teeny tiny commission.
 You can read all of the legal blah blah blah (as my little niece says) on the full disclosure page.

-1. The Inspiration for the National Zoo Came from a Trip Out West
+1. The Inspiration for the Zoo Came from a Trip Out West

-Inspired to save several North American species from extinction, the Smithsonian Institution’s chief taxidermist, William Temple Hornaday, established the National Zoo.
+The Smithsonian Institution’s chief taxidermist, William Temple Hornaday, established the National Zoo in an effort to save several North American species from extinction.
 One of the most heartbreaking National Zoo facts is that during a trip to the American West in 1886, Hornaday was so concerned about the future of several animals that he brought them to Washington, DC to save them.

 More than 125 years later, the zoo in DC remains true to its original mission to “provide engaging experiences with animals and create and share knowledge to save wildlife and habitats.”